josh-swerdlow/personal-edge/VERCEL_DEPLOY.md

 - Start the frontend dev server
 - Run API routes as serverless functions
 - Simulate the Vercel environment
+- Automatically use environment variables from Vercel (or `.env.local` if not set in Vercel)

+**Note**: `vercel dev` will pull environment variables from your Vercel project.
+To use local `.env.local` instead, you can:
+1. Use `vercel env pull .env.local` to sync Vercel env vars to local
+2. Or just run your normal dev server: `npm run dev` and `npm run server`

 ## Troubleshooting